B-Cell Primary Immunodeficiency: What To Know

 In immunoglobulin replacement therapy, people with low levels of IgG receive extra antibodies from healthy blood donors.
 This treatment is commonly used for conditions such as agammaglobulinemia and CVID.

 To prepare the treatment, the plasma (the liquid part of blood) from thousands of donors is combined.
 This pooled plasma contains antibodies against many different germs.
 However, these extra antibodies stay in the bloodstream for only a few weeks.
-Because immunoglobulin therapy replaces missing antibodies but doesn’t fix the immune problem itself, most people need to keep getting treatment for the rest of their lives.

 If you have questions about your diagnosis or treatment, your healthcare provider is the best resource.
 They’ll know your medical history and best understand your specific condition.